engr-hasanuzzaman/Elmlish-react/README.md

 # Elmish Getting Started

-This is a simple Fable application including an [Elmish](https://elmish.github.io/) counter.
+This is a simple Fable TODO application using [Elmish](https://elmish.github.io/).
 The repository is made for learning purposes and the generated Javascript output is not optimized.
 That said, the template shows you how easy it is to get started with Fable and Elmish using minimal configuration.

 ## Building and running the app